Crusading movement: Legacy

+Modern perceptions

 Into the 20th century, France and Britain invoked the Crusades to justify ambitions in the Middle East.
 Today, they often symbolize a long-standing civilisational conflict.
-After 9/11, President George W. Bush controversially called the war on terror a crusade.
-Muslim fundamentalists often label adversaries as "crusaders", and terms like "neo-Crusades" appear in popular discussions about Western or Russian military presence in the Middle East.
+After 9/11, President George W. Bush controversially called the war on terror a "crusade".
+Muslim fundamentalists often label adversaries as "crusaders", (Note: Such a broad use of the term can be found in Osama bin Laden's Declaration of the World Islamic Front for Jihad Against Jews and Crusaders, which lists the Saudi royal family among its enemies.) and terms like "neo-Crusades" appear in popular discussions about Western or Russian military presence in the Middle East.
 Anti-Zionists frequently draw parallels between the Crusader states and modern Israel.

 Crusaders often donated relics to churches, and across Western Europe, statutes, frescoes, and stained glass commemorated the crusades.
 (Note: For example, stained-glass windows in Saint Denis Abbey depict scenes from the First Crusade.)
 During the Romantic period, medieval crusading literature inspired artists, as seen in the 1830s decoration of five Versailles rooms with 120 paintings.
 Major works like Jerusalem Delivered by Torquato Tasso influenced later writers.
 Walter Scott's Ivanhoe (1819) and The Talisman (1825) shaped popular depictions despite historical inaccuracies.
 To this day, Crusades-themed epic films exploit and reinterpret medieval imagery as both source and mirror of modern nations and conflicts.
 (Note: Early examples include Cecil B. DeMille's The Crusades, promoting US neutrality in global conflicts, and Sergei Eisenstein's monumental Alexander Nevsky, portraying the Teutonic Knights as Nazi precursors.
 In Middle Eastern cinema, Youssef Chahine's Al Nasser Salah Ad-Din ('Saladin the Victorious') presents Saladin as a medieval counterpart to the Egyptian president Gamal Abdel Nasser.)
-Depictions of the Crusades in modern cinema frequently draw historians' criticism; for instance, the argument of Riley-Smith that in Kingdom of Heaven, the director Ridley Scott conveyed a historical perspective akin to Osama bin Laden's.
+Depictions of the Crusades in modern cinema frequently draw historians' criticism; for instance, the argument of Riley-Smith that in Kingdom of Heaven (2005), the director Ridley Scott conveyed a historical perspective akin to Osama bin Laden's.